spantaleev/matrix-docker-ansible-deploy/README.md

 This Ansible playbook can be improved in the following ways:

 - setting up automatic backups to one or more storage providers

-- enabling TURN support for the Coturn server - see https://github.com/silvio/docker-matrix#coturn-server

 - [importing an old SQLite database](#Restoring-an-existing-SQLite=database-from-another-installation) likely works because of a patch, but may be fragile until [this](https://github.com/matrix-org/synapse/issues/2287) is fixed